 Evaluating Your Vendor’s Financial Stability in 5 Steps

-Here are the five steps that I recommend taking to evaluate your vendor’s financial stability:
+Here are five recommended steps you can take to evaluate your vendor’s financial stability:

-- Utilize SMEs: Have a subject matter expert, such as a CPA, review the report so that you’re receiving an expert opinion on the vendor’s financial stability.
+- Utilize SMEs: Subject matter experts (SMEs) like CPAs should review the report to ensure that you’re getting a qualified opinion on the vendor’s financial stability.

-- Is the vendor making money and/or do they have sufficient capital to support their ongoing operations?
-This is a HUGE driver of financial health.
+- Is the vendor generating enough revenue and/or do they have enough capital to support their ongoing operations?
+This can significantly guide the vendor’s financial health.

 - What is the vendor’s debt-to-worth?
-It’s more challenging to nail down but it’s critical.
+This may be challenging to validate, but it’s a critical factor.

-- Can the vendor continue operations at the current cash level?
+- Will the vendor be able to continue operations at their current cash level?